maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 4.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-This now adds a **Megascans | Surfaces | White Cracked Wall** folder to your project's **Content Browser**.
+This now adds a **Megascans | Surfaces | Flaked_Paint_Wall** folder to your project's **Content Browser**.
 The material has a green line under it and the red line objects are textures used by the material.

 ![white cracked wall in game](images/quixelInGame.png)